kkkrist/chromium-extension-service/README.md

 ## Requirements

 - [Zeit's Now](https://zeit.co/)
-- A MongoDB database (for persistence)
+- A MongoDB database (for persistence and caching)
 - The environment variable `MONGODB_URI` provided via Now Secrets (prod) or a local `.env` file (dev)

 ## Usage